How to sign up for Android 9 Pie's Digital Wellbeing beta

 Google on Monday announced Android 9.0 Pie's name and availability.
-The latest flavor of Android is currently available to Google Pixel devices and will begin rolling out to more devices this fall.
+The latest flavor of Android is currently available to Google Pixel ($313 at Amazon.com) devices and will begin rolling out to more devices this fall.

 One feature Google left out of the final release is its Digital Wellbeing platform.
 Through the feature, Google hopes to educate and help users keep tabs on how much time is spent on a phone, and more specifically in a given app.